Earn2Trade Blog

 William Shatner

-William Shatner: Captain Of Kirk Of The Financial Markets
+William Shatner: Captain Kirk Of The Financial Markets

 Last Updated on July 12, 2023

 William Shatner was born in 1931 in Canada.
-His roots are in acting, gaining his fame for playing James T. Kirk on Star Trek.
-He has also worked as a producer, director, musician, and written over 30 books.
-Today we will look at a different side of his life: his endeavors in the market.
+His roots are in acting, gaining his fame for playing James T. Kirk in Star Trek.
+He has also worked as a producer, director, and musician and has written over 30 books.
+Today, we will look at a different side of his life: his endeavors in the market.

 You might also enjoy: